Annual Performance Review

 The Annual Performance Reviews (APRs) take place in autumn each year and assess the performance of the Faculties, Professional Services (PS), and the cultural institutions (Manchester Museum, the Whitworth and the Jodrell Bank Discovery Centre).

-The review panels comprise senior executive members of the University and the Faculty and PS meetings are chaired by the President and Vice-Chancellor.
+The review panels comprise senior executive members of the University and a Students' Union representative.
+The Faculty and PS meetings are chaired by the President and Vice-Chancellor.

 The panel is provided with data including: